Rates for Individual & Couple Therapy

 Clients are responsible for knowing their copays and deductibles.
 Clients are responsible for all charges not covered by their health insurance provider.

 About Health Insurance Coverage

 There are two basic types of healthcare providers who are covered by health insurance: in-network and out-of-network.
-In-network means that the healthcare provider has been approved by the insurance company to treat their policy holders.
+In-network means that the healthcare provider has been approved by the insurance company to treat their policy holders and are under contract to provide services to their subscribers.
 Usually, if you see an in-network provider, the only payment you make to the provider is your usual co-insurance payment and the healthcare provider collects the rest of their fee from the insurance company.
 An out-of-network healthcare provider is one who is not on your insurance company's approved list; this does not have anything to do with the provider's credentials or expertise.
-When you see an out-of-network provider, you directly pay the provider their full fee for service and then you (or in some cases, the provider) submits a claim to the insurance company in your name.
+When you see an out-of-network provider, you directly pay the provider their full fee for service and then you (or in some cases, the provider) submits a claim to the insurance company in your name (my policy is to take care of claim billing for you electronically, when possible; otherwise, I will provide you with a paper claim you can file directly with your insurance company).
 Generally, insurance companies will refund you a percentage of what they consider an acceptable fee for the service after they receive the claim.
 Each insurance company is different, but a typical example is this: you see a therapist for a session that costs $150.
 You pay the therapist $150, and submit a claim to your insurance.
 Your insurance sends you a check for $68.14, or 50% of what they consider the usual fee.
 After the refund, the REAL cost to you of the session was $81.86.
 Yes, I know it's confusing.

 The above information may not correctly reflect your specific policy, so please check with your insurance carrier for more information regarding your coverage.
 Remember, you -- not your insurance carrier -- are responsible for your healthcare charges.